dabeaz/llvm-py/doc/llvm.core.GlobalVariable.md

 ---

-Global variables (`llvm.core.GlobalVariable`) are subclasses of `llvm.core.GlobalValue` and represent module-level variables.
+Global variables (`llvm.core.GlobalVariable`) are subclasses of [llvm.core.GlobalValue][] and represent module-level variables.
 These can have optional initializers and can be marked as constants.
-Global variables can be created either by using the `add_global_variable` method of the `Module` class (see above), or by using the static method `GlobalVariable.new`.
+Global variables can be created either by using the `add_global_variable` method of the [Module][llvm.core.Module] class, or by using the static method `GlobalVariable.new`.

 {% highlight python %}